![]() |

 |

-| Other comments | The pass is lovely, but does not quite stand out as much as other high passes of the area.
+Other comments | The pass is lovely, but does not quite stand out as much as other high passes of the area.
 It is nicest on the northern side.
-It could be very warm down in St. Jean de Maurienne in the Summer and it is often very windy in the, not so fun, lower Maurienne valley.
+It could be very warm down in Saint-Jean-de-Maurienne in the Summer and it is often very windy in the, not so fun, lower Maurienne valley.
 The photo is taken on the way up to the pass on the south side while taking part in the La Marmotte marathon, which includes this pass and some others every year.
-There are alternative roads on the north side where one could pass over yet another pass – Col du Mollard (1638m) – if you find the right road to take.
 Climbing to Col de la Croix de Fer via the Glandon pass is recommended as it is more quiet and at least as beautiful.
 Water could be found on the way to the pass on all sides.
 For more information see: Col du Glandon.
 [FR-73-2064a, BIG 287] |

 |